fragcolor-xyz/shards/docs/docs/learn/fragnova-network/index.md

 ![A Fragment](assets/Fragment.png){: style="height:225px;width:225px"}

-In Fragnova, Fragments are the *end products* that are meant for the *end users*.
+In the Fragnova Network, Fragments are the *end products* that are meant for the *end users*.
 They can be created from a Proto-Fragment.

 If a creator wants to sell or distribute his Proto-Fragment to the end users, he must first create Fragments from his Proto-Fragment and then put the Fragments on sale.
 End users can then buy these Fragments.